Where and when

-‘I developed the idea of Modern Ancient Brown 40 years ago – explains the artist – as I wanted my work to be contemporary, to have a historicity and to honor Black and Brown painters who came before me.
-It is also a kind of self-portrait: McArthur Binion and Modern Ancient Brown: MAB and MAB’.
+I developed the idea of Modern Ancient Brown 40 years ago.
+I wanted my work: 1) to be contemporary 2) to have a historicity 3) to honor the Black and Brown painters who came before me.
+It is also a kind of self-portrait: McArthur Binion and Modern Ancient Brown: MAB and MAB.

 Monday – Sunday